 - About 8% of Texans have taken out a payday loan, 3% more than the national average

 - There are twice as many payday lenders in Texas than McDonald’s

 Are there other alternatives to payday loans?

-Assistance programs like the North Texas Food Bank, the Texas Medicaid Program, Temporary Assistance for Needy Families (TANF) and the Supplemental Nutrition Assistance Program (SNAP) all help people struggling to make ends meet.
+Texas has several assistance programs to help residents who are struggling to cover daily expenses.
 You can apply for these services for help with your regular bills while you work on paying down your debt.

 Payday loan laws in Texas can be confusing, but they can be useful when you’re stuck trying to pay for an emergency expense.
 Be sure you read your entire loan contract to avoid falling into a debt trap, and before you borrow, consider all your other options first.